Lewis-Hotchen/Ringed-City-Vault/The Ringed City - A Dark Souls Fan Setting/Setting/Geography/Great Hollow/The Deep Hollow.md

+#Great-Hollow
 The surrounding space around the Archtree is referred to as the **Deep Hollow**.
+Uncharted territory that spans for millions of miles unto infinity.
+There is no telling how far it goes, how long it lasts.